-- Boulevard Provide access to major urban activity centers for pedestrians, bicyclists, transit users and motor vehicle users, and provide connections to regional traffic ways such as Interstate 5. - Avenue Provide concentrated pedestrian, bicycle, and motor vehicle access from boulevards to neighborhoods and to neighborhood activity centers. - Neighborhood Collector Distribute traffic from boulevards or avenues to neighborhood streets. - Neighborhood Street Provide access to residential and neighborhood commercial areas. - Alley A semi-public neighborhood space that provides access to the rear of property; the alley eliminates the need for front yard driveways and provides the opportunity for a more positive front yard streetscape. - Multiuse Path Off-street facilities used primarily for walking and bicycling; these paths can be relatively short connections between neighborhoods or longer paths adjacent to rivers, creeks, railroad tracks, and open space.
+- Boulevard (8,000 to 30,000 ADT) Provide access to major urban activity centers for pedestrians, bicyclists, transit users and motor vehicle users, and provide connections to regional traffic ways such as Interstate 5. - Avenue (3,000 to 10,000 ADT) Provide concentrated pedestrian, bicycle, and motor vehicle access from boulevards to neighborhoods and to neighborhood activity centers. - Neighborhood Collector (1,500 to 5,000 ADT) Distribute traffic from boulevards or avenues to neighborhood streets. - Neighborhood Street (less than 1,500 ADT) Provide access to residential and neighborhood commercial areas. - Alley A semi-public neighborhood space that provides access to the rear of property; the alley eliminates the need for front yard driveways and provides the opportunity for a more positive front yard streetscape. - Multiuse Path Off-street facilities used primarily for walking and bicycling; these paths can be relatively short connections between neighborhoods or longer paths adjacent to rivers, creeks, railroad tracks, and open space.

 As part of the TSP Update, the street classifications were reviewed and many were updated to be more consistent with the existing and projected future traffic volumes and function.
-Figure 5-1 in Section 5 provides the updated street functional classifications.
+Figure 6-1 in Section 6 provides the updated street functional classifications.

-I-5 serves as the major north-south connection to destinations beyond the Rouge Valley Region and links Ashland to Oregon's largest communities including Eugene, Salem and Portland as well as extends south to California.
+I-5 serves as the major north-south connection to destinations beyond the Rogue Valley Region and links Ashland to Oregon's largest communities including Eugene, Salem and Portland as well as extends south to California.
 Three freeway interchanges provide access from City of Ashland surface streets to I-5; these interchanges are located at Exits 11, 14, and 19.
 Exits 11 and 14 provide access to the southern end of Ashland, while Exit 19 provides access to the northern end.